 - Combination tool with a dusting brush for delicate surfaces.

-All of the attachments are easy to clip onto the vacuum and remove, so you won’t need to struggle with stiff release buttons.
+All of the attachments are easy to clip onto the vacuum and remove using the quick-release buttons, so you won’t need to struggle with stiff release buttons.
 There’s no onboard storage, however, so you’ll need to store them separately.

 Sadly, the V7 Trigger doesn’t include a docking station for recharging and tool storage.
 It only comes with a basic charger.
 You can purchase the docking station separately, although this obviously adds to the total cost.